yzr456/tp/docs/DeveloperGuide.md

 - On success, Zenith displays the updated contact.

 **MSS**
-1. Tutor provides the contact index and new values for one or more fields (name, study year, phone, email, address).
+1. Tutor enters the edit command with the contact index and at least one field to update (name, study year, phone, email, address, subjects, or sessions).
 2. Zenith validates the index and provided values.
 3. Zenith checks if the new phone or email conflicts with other contacts.
 4. Zenith updates the contact and displays the updated contact.